 The Nikon D7000 series is not really that much bulkier than some of the larger mirrorless cameras and is point blank a solid performer across the board.
 The D7500 is the newest model and is feature-rich, but the older models perform admirably if you’re looking for a deal.

 Full frame cameras don’t really make great travel cameras, as they’re large and bulky.
 Pretty much the only reason to carry one is if you’re a professional photographer.
-That being said, the entry-level full frame cameras for Canon and Nikon include the Canon EOS 6D Mark II and the Nikon D750.
+That being said, the entry-level full frame cameras for Canon and Nikon include.

 Using Your Smartphone